 - Wine house Nigl in Senftenberg * Stay in a winery surrounded by vineyards here.
 After Altenburg it is 36 km.

 - LOISIUM Wine & Spa Resort Langenlois * This spa hotel is surrounded by vineyards.
 Distance to Stift Altenburg 29,1 km.

 The Garden of Silence is located at the back of the monastery below the baroque building.
 This rises on a rock above the Kamptal.
 I'm taking my breath away from the lavender bushes in front of the monastery entrance.
 The blue of the lavender harmonizes with its baroque façade.
 What a sight!

 Stift Altenburg is waiting with a surprise.
 Here you have the remains of the monastery complex of Altenburg exposed from the Middle Ages.
 This was under the Baroque building.
 Over the centuries it had been piled up.
 Only investigations by structural engineers made a restoration indispensable.
 Otherwise the baroque pencil would be in danger.

 Middle Ages, Gothic, Baroque

 Therefore, the monks decided to excavate.
-These brought the remains of the Gothic monastery to light.
-This had been founded 1144.
-Thus, references to monastic life came to light.
-These show how one once lived in this monastery.
-Worth seeing is the Veitskapelle.
-This is not visible from the outside.
-Instead, she is hidden behind the Baroque façade.
-There are also the crypt with its frescoes, the library and the collegiate church.
-This monastery near the border with Czech Republic is a gem of baroque art.
+These brought to light the remains of the monastery from the Gothic period.
+This was founded in 1144.
+This brought indications of monastic life to light.
+These show how people once lived in this monastery.
+The St. Vitus Chapel is worth seeing.
+This cannot be seen from the outside.
+Instead, it is hidden behind the baroque facade.
+There you will also find the crypt with its frescoes, the library and the collegiate church.
+This monastery near the border with the Czech Republic is a gem of baroque art.
 It is also a masterpiece of archeology and architecture.
-Because they have brought this church in the church again to light.
+Because they have brought this church to light again in the church.